smy1/swlab/python/README.md

         excel = "C:/Users/user/Desktop/mc_vid/example_overlay.xlsx",
         children=None, start=None, end=None, corr=None)
 ```
-In the overlay function shown above, we need to enter several information and have an Excel file ready.
+In the overlay function shown above, we need to provide the following arguments and have an Excel file ready.
 - __folder__: Where is the main project folder that stores all the videos?
 In this example, the main project folder is called "mc_vid", which is stored in the desktop by a user named "user".
 - __attempts__: Is this the first attempt to sync and overlay videos?
-If yes, enter 1, and the function will ignore the information given under "corr" (stands for "correction", see below).
-If the number entered here is 2 or larger, the function will extract the correction information and returns an error if none is found.
+If yes, enter 1, and the function will ignore the argument given to the parameter "corr" (stands for "correction", see below).
+If the number entered here is 2 or larger, we need to provide the correction argument, otherwise, the function will return an error.
 - __bgcam__: Stands for "background-camera".
 What is the name of the video recording that will be used as the "base" of the new composite video?
 In this example, Python will search for a video file that has the word "baby" in the name and use it as the base video.
 These base videos should be stored in their respective first-level subfolders with each subfolder indicating an individual participant.
-The names of subfolders can either be provided in the first column of the Excel file (see below for details) or manually entered under the variable "children" (see Example 2B below).
+The names of subfolders can either be provided in the first column of the Excel file (see below for details) or manually given to the parameter "children" (see Example 2B below).
 - __topcam__: Stands for "top-camera".
 What is the name of the video recording that will be overlaid on top of the base video?
-In this example, Python will search for a video file that has the word "screen" in the name and overlay it on top of the base video to create the new composite video.
+In this example, Python will search for a video file that has the word "screen" in the name and overlay it on top of the base video to create a new composite video.
 As with the base videos, these top videos should be stored in their respective subfolders.
-- __newname__: How should Python name the new compposite video?
+- __newname__: How should Python name the new composite video?
 In this example, Python will name the new composite video as "OMI" (which stands for "omission task").
 - __propsize__: Stands for "proportion-size".
 How small should be top video be?
 In this example, 0.25 means 25% of its original size.
 - __dur__: Stands for "duration".
-If the recorded task has a standard length (e.g., 3 mintues), enter it here in seconds (i.e., 180).
+If the recorded task has a standard length (e.g., 3 mintues), enter the duration here in seconds (i.e., 180).
 If the duration of the recorded task differs between participants, leave it as "None".
 - __excel__: What is the path and name of the Excel file that contains information regarding subfolder names and video timing?
 Leave this as "None" if we want to enter this information manually (see Example 2B below).
-- the rest: Leave them as "None" since the information should be found in the Excel file.
+- the other parameters: Leave them as "None" since the information should be found in the Excel file.

 In the __excel file__, we should have four columns, the first row being the names of these columns: "children", "start", "end", and "corr" (see Image 1 below).
+These columns are essentially the last few parameters of this function.
 While these names can be changed to something else that is more intuitive (or even written in another language), the information _must_ be in entered in this order.

 <img src="https://github.com/smy1/swlab/blob/main/script/py_eg_xl_overlay.png" width=auto height="280">